parodos-dev/parodos/workflow-examples/README.md

 ```

 For the Workflow, the LogginWorkFlowTask argument is not defined in a @Bean method.
 This is because that WorkflowTask
-has the @Component annotation and can be created by Spring's bean factory using the default constructure.
+has the @Component annotation and can be created by Spring's bean factory using the default constructor.
 In contracts
-RestAPIWorkFlowTask needs a value supplied in the constructure to be created.
+RestAPIWorkFlowTask needs a value supplied in the constructor to be created.
 As a result it is created in a method
 using the @Bean annotation.
 It's best practise to create a unique name for this Bean as there might be multiple version
 of Bean of this type created.
 In this example the default name is used (method name) to identify the Bean.